The Italian subjunctive

 Verrei a trovarti ovunque tu fossi.

-I’d come to see you wherever you are.
+I’d come to see you wherever you were.

-Chiunque means “whoever“.
-It’s easy to remember because it’s made up of chi (who) and unque (ever).
+Chiunque means whoever.
+It’s easy to remember because it’s made up of chi (meaning who) + –unque (meaning ever).

 Here are some examples: